-Walking and Cycling Initiatives
+Walking and Cycling Initiatives Currently Underway

-Council is progressing with a number of initiatives to support walking and cycling in Cumberland, including
+Council is currently progressing a number of initiatives and projects to support walking and cycling in Cumberland, including:

-- Upgrades to town centres, including better paths, bicycle lanes and supporting infrastructure; - Progressing strategic masterplans for the Duck River Parklands and Prospect Pipeline Corridor, which include walking and cycling connections; - Planning and design work for the Pippita Rail Trail, supporting improved walking and cycling access between Lidcombe and Sydney Olympic Park; - A Pedestrian Access and Mobility Plan, which provides a framework to improve infrastructure for pedestrians in Cumberland; and - A bus stop audit, which identifies targeted improvements to infrastructure to support better access to public transport.
+- Upgrades to town centres, including better paths, bicycle lanes and supporting infrastructure. - Public Domain Plans which provide guidance on infrastricture and design in local centres and key corridors. - Progressing strategic masterplans for the Duck River Parklands and Prospect Pipeline Corridor, which include walking and cycling connections. - Planning and design work for the Pippita Rail Trail, supporting improved walking and cycling access between Lidcombe and Sydney Olympic Park. - A Pedestrian Access and Mobility Plan, which provides a framework to improve infrastructure for pedestrians in Cumberland. - A bus stop audit, which identifies targeted improvements to infrastructure to support better access to public transport.